vincent-bruel/arduino-and-co/Projects/DustCollectorCommander-ArduinoNano-HallSensorsA3144/README.md

 ## Logical Architecture
 This schema shows the logical architecture.
 The dust collector has two crosses on it since only the blower part is used: the vortex, the bags, and the mobile cart on wheels are not used.
+In the future, the "Mobile hole board" movement will be motorized:
+1. "Mobile hole board" movement will be bound to the blast gate detector to select the main dust collection line when activated
+2. The manual switch, which is now used to turn the dust collector on manually for the non-main-line dust producers will be replaced by an analog potentiometer (or a rotary encoder) to select which line to align with the "mobile hole board".

 ![Logical Architecture](https://github.com/vincent-bruel/arduino-and-co/blob/master/Projects/DustCollectorCommander-ArduinoNano-HallSensorsA3144/DustCollectorCommander-architecture.jpg)